It’s about legacy.

 Today, ACCO provides inclusive education, pathways to employment, and statewide family support programs to create opportunities and sustainable change for families across Colorado.
 We are a Guidestar best practice organization and work hard to ensure .89 cents on every dollar directly supports thousands of individuals and families every year.

-We invite you to explore the services and work of ACCO, the stories of the more than 40,000 individuals and families we are privileged to serve every year, and the incredible community of donors, volunteers, and supporters who make all of this work possible.
+We invite you to explore the services and work of ACCO, some stories of the more than 38,000 individuals and families we are privileged to serve every year, and the incredible community of donors, volunteers, and supporters who make all of this work possible.